English ship Jersey (1654)

-HMS Jersey was a 40-gun fourth rate frigate of the English Navy, originally built for the navy of the Commonwealth of England at Maldon, and launched in 1654.
-By 1677 her armament had been increased to 48 guns.
+The Jersey was a 40-gun fourth rate frigate of the English Navy, originally built for the navy of the Commonwealth of England by the contract shipbuilder James Starling at Maldon, Essex, and launched in 1654.
+In 1660 at the Stuart Restoration she became part of the new Royal Navy without change of name.
+By 1666 her armament had been increased to 48 guns, comprising 22 culverins on the lower deck, 20 demi-culverins on the upper deck, and 6 sakers on the quarterdeck.

 In 1669, the diarist Samuel Pepys, while a member of the Navy Board, was temporarily named captain of Jersey as a legal maneuver to make him eligible to sit on a court-martial.